mrudowski/nxExp/apps/sw-base/README.md

 `swBase` is learning project.
 It uses fine https://swapi.info/ (in the place of a little slow https://swapi.dev/)

-# TODO in the my spare time:
+# TODO in my spare time:
 - ✅ ~~add vitest and tests~~
 - add more test
 - make vitest-preview works